European Union–Turkey Customs Union: Results for Turkey

-The customs union increased both imports and exports in Turkey, as well as its GDP per capita.
-Turkey's membership of the customs union is recognised as having played a significant part in its economy's transition from agrarian to industrial.
+The customs union increased both imports and exports in Turkey.
+In the period following the union, Turkey's GDP per capita increased.
+Turkey's membership of the customs union also correlates with its economy's transition from agrarian to industrial.

 As Turkey is in a customs union with the EU, it has to adjust its tariffs and duties to match those of the EU.
 However, the free trade agreements (FTAs) signed by the EU do not extend to Turkey, so the EU's FTA partners can export to Turkey tariff-free, while maintaining tariffs on Turkish goods, unless they also conclude a separate FTA agreement with Turkey.
 During the negotiation of the Transatlantic Trade and Investment Partnership (TTIP), Turkey raised the prospect of leaving the customs union over the economic contraction it would suffer as American goods would enter Turkey tariff-free and Turkish goods would continue to face American tariffs.
 The EU and Turkey have been in negotiations for amending the customs union agreement to add Turkey to the EU's present and future FTAs.